Benefits of ATOS Blue Light Scanner versus a CMM Machine

 ATOS produces a “point cloud” of measurements.
 When this point cloud is then compared to the CAD model (actual vs. nominal) within the software, it produces a 3D inspection color map that displays a spectrum of colors that signify areas in or out of tolerance.
 This visualization makes it easy for the operator to quickly determine which areas of the part are problematic without spending time deciphering a spreadsheet of numbers.

-Compared to a CMM, ATOS blue light scanners require minimal setup and no specialized programming skills to operate.
-The scanners can also be integrated with automation solutions to further speed up the measurement process and throughput.
+ATOS blue light 3D scanners require minimal setup and no specialized programming skills to operate.
+These accurate 3D scanners can also be integrated with automation solutions to further speed up the measurement process and increase throughput.

-Because ATOS captures a full-field volumetric area, ATOS makes it easier to capture complex geometries.
-ATOS can capture deep holes, pockets, fine edges, and other features that are difficult to capture with a traditional CMM.
+Because ATOS captures a full-field volumetric area, ATOS makes it possible to capture complex geometries quickly.
+ATOS captures deep holes, pockets, fine edges, and other difficult features with ease.
 Additionally, ATOS can be equipped with standard and customizable Touch Probes to measure discreet areas, holes, and cavities.

-ATOS does not require any kind of specialized programming.
-CMM programming can be very time consuming and requires a special skill set.
 CMM programming can frequently cause a bottleneck in production because of the amount of time it takes to complete.
-With ATOS, the setup is simple and the sensor has self-monitoring calibration.
-Because of its ease-of-use, more employees can be trained to operate ATOS.
-Many customers cite time-savings as the main reason to switch from a CMM to ATOS.
+With ATOS, the setup is simple, and the sensor has self-monitoring calibration.
+Because of its ease of use, more employees can be trained to operate ATOS, which adds to the time savings it provides.

-ATOS, when compared to a traditional CMM, captures more detailed, accurate data in a faster amount of time, with no specialized training or CMM programming skills needed, can capture complex parts and often results in significant time- and money-savings.
-Interested in learning how Capture 3D can help you transition from a traditional CMM to ATOS?
+ATOS captures intricate details on complex parts and accurate measurement data quickly with no specialized training or programming skills needed, resulting in significant time and cost savings.
+Are you interested in learning how Capture 3D can help you gain the benefits of adding ATOS to your metrology toolbox?
 Contact us today to learn more!